realworldocaml/book/en/05-records.md

 using several cases separated by `|`s.
 We only needed a single pattern because record patterns are _irrefutable_, meaning that, because the layout of a record is always the same, a record pattern match will never fail at runtime.
-This is different from, say, lists, where it's easy to write pattern matches that compile but fail at runtime.
+In general, types with a fixed structure, like records and tuples, have irrefutable patterns, whereas types with variable structure, like lists and variants, do not.

 Another important characteristic of record patterns is that they don't need to be complete; a pattern can mention only a subset of the fields